Benjikuo/Benjikuo/README.md

 </p>

 ### 🧑🏻‍💻 About Me
-&gt;&nbsp; I like thinking about challenging problems.
-That’s why I enjoy playing chess and solving puzzles.
+&gt;&nbsp; I enjoy tackling challenging problems, which is why I like chess and puzzles.
-&gt;&nbsp; I love creating interesting programs just for fun!
-For example, I’ve made desktop toys using Python.
+&gt;&nbsp; I love creating fun programs.
+For example, I’ve built desktop toys with Python.
-&gt;&nbsp; I also play the piano and perform magic tricks.
-They help me stay focused and maintain sharp thinking.
+&gt;&nbsp; I also play the piano and perform magic tricks, which help me stay focused and sharp.

 <br>